Joseph di Pasquale

 Joseph Di Pasquale is an Italian architect.

 Biographical notes

-Graduated magna cum laude in architecture at Politecnico di Milano in 1991.
-He has been contract professor at the Faculty of Architecture and Society at Politecnico di Milano from 2009 to 2015.
-He started his professional practice in 1992.
-In 2001 he studied Film Directing in New York Film Academy.
-His professional practice JDP Architects operates in Europe and China.
+Graduated with honors in architecture at Politecnico di Milano in 1991.
+Honorary degree in Social and Political Science, ISFOA University, Zurich 2024.
 In 2019 he got a "cum laude" PhD at Politecnico di Milano with the thesis: "Hybrid Modular Architecture: a strategic framework of building innovation for emerging housing behaviors in urban contexts".